cpagniel/FishOASIS/software/FishOASIS_software.md

 Shutdown the RPi using the command `sudo shutdown -h now` and wait for the wittyPi to turn on the RPi.
 Deselect the schedule script in the wittyPi.sh program before continuing with the installation of the next package.

 ### gphoto2
-Fourth, install gphoto2 package.
+Fourth, install the gphoto2 package.
 Installing this package will take a long time (i.e., a few hours).
 Ensure that you have a secure internet connection.
 If the internet is disconnected at any point during the install, it will fail.
 If the screen goes black, it has gone to sleep.
 This does not stop the install.
 Tap the space bar to wake it up, if desired.
 ```
 cd /home/pi
 wget https://raw.githubusercontent.com/gonzalo/gphoto2-updater/master/gphoto2-updater.sh